adrianokerber/fullcycle-docker/README.md

 ```bash
 docker-compose down
 ```
-Tip: use `docker-compose` or `docker compose` without dash.
+> Tip: use `docker-compose` or `docker compose` without dash.

-Access aplication on browser using `localhost:8080` to acess via Nginx (Reverse proxy) or `localhost:3000` for direct connection to node app container.
+Access the aplication with the browser using `localhost:8080` to acess via Nginx (Reverse proxy) or `localhost:3000` for direct connection to node app container.
+The application has two routes: `/` and `/name/:yourName` where the `yourName` parameter is the name for a new register on the DB.

 ### Docker command tips